SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 - Enable the `propagateErrorsToServer` feature update toggle to start propagating the errors caught during server-side rendering to the ExpressJS server, where eventually they will be properly handled.
 For more information, see [Propagating Errors To The Server](#propagating-errors-to-the-server) and [Activating Propagate to Server](link to doc on help portal).
 - Enable the `ssrStrictErrorHandlingForHttpAndNgrx` feature update toggle to seal the Angular application from the asynchronous errors that occur in the NgRx flow and from HTTP calls during the rendering process.
 For more information, see [Strict Error Handling for HTTP And NgRx](#strict-error-handling-in-angular-for-http-and-ngrx) and [Activating SSR Strict Error Handling For HTTP and Ngrx](link to doc on help portal).
-- Enable `ssrFeatureToggle.avoidCachingErrors` in `SsrOptimizationOptions` to not cache any pages where an error occurs during rendering.
-For more information, see [Cache management and error handling](#cache-management-and-error-handling) and [Activating Avoid Cache Error](link to doc on help portal).
 - Use the `defaultExpressErrorHandlers` middleware in `server.ts` to handle errors in ExpressJS.
 For more information, see [Using Default ExpressJS Error Handlers](#using-default-expressjs-error-handlers).
 - Ensure that the `provideServer()` config function is provided in the `app.server.module.ts` file.
 It contains elements that are required for SSR error handling to work properly.